One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information: Achievability

-It is notation-wise useful to assume that the error probability of the hypothesis tester is $\epsilon-\delta$ where $\delta\in (0,\epsilon)$ implying that overall probability of error ($\epsilon$) will be greater than or equal to that of the hypothesis tester.
-Having introduced the test operator, we can define the following measurement operator for all $m\in[1,|\mathcal{M}|]$:
+It is notation-wise useful to assume that the error probability of the hypothesis tester is $\epsilon-\delta$ where $\delta\in (0,\epsilon)$ implying that overall probability of error ($\epsilon$) is greater than or equal to that of the hypothesis tester.
+Having introduced the test operator, we can define the following measurement operator for all $m\in[1:|\mathcal{M}|]$:

 If Alice sends the $m$-th message (copy), the probability of producing the correct message at the output equals: